Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Homeomorphism is recursive

-We will prove \Thm{th:main} in this section, assuming \Thm{th:hyphom} below.
-Suppose that $M_1$ and $M_2$ are two closed 3-manifolds given by triangulations.
-By \Thm{th:geomrec}, we know the direct sum decompositions of each one into prime 3-manifolds.
+If $M_1$ and $M_2$ are two closed, oriented 3-manifolds given by triangulations, then by \Thm{th:geomrec}, we know the direct sum decompositions of each one into prime 3-manifolds.
 These summands can be freely permuted and can only be matched in finitely many ways.
-If we search over the ways to match them, we then reduce the homeomorphism problem $M_1 \congq M_2$ to the homeomorphism problem $W_1 \congq W_2$ for prime, oriented summands $W_1$ and $W_2$.
-The only case which is not addressed by this reduction is the one in which $M_1$ or $M_2$ is $S^3$ and therefore has no prime summands.
-As explained in \Sec{s:compgeom}, we can recognize $S^3$ by any canonical triangulation such as $\del \Delta^4$.
+If we search over the ways to match them, we then reduce the oriented homeomorphism problem $M_1 \congq M_2$ to the oriented homeomorphism problem $W_1 \congq W_2$ for prime summands $W_1$ and $W_2$.
+To review, each summand $W_k$ inherits an orientation from its parent $M_k$; in the reverse direction, there is no ambiguity in forming an oriented connected sum.